The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 - Dave, BBC Two, 10pm

-- How Quizzing Received Cool: TV’s Brains of Britain, BBC 4, 9pm
+- How Quizzing Acquired Cool: TV’s Brains of Britain, BBC 4, 9pm

 - Mayans MC, BBC Two, 10.55pm